Harman-Singh-2003/Harman-Singh-2003.github.io/README.md

-This is my porfolio site, feel free to visit it at [https://harmansingh.tech/](https://harmansingh.tech/)
+This is my portfolio site, feel free to visit it at [https://harman-singh.com/](https://harman-singh.com/)